Tanzania Safari Cost

 The national parks you choose will impact your budget.
 Some parks have higher fees than others.
 Here’s a simple comparison:

-National Park Entry Fee (per person) Approximate Safari Cost (per day)
+National Park Approximate Entry Fees / Person Approximate Safari Cost (Per Day)

 If you plan to visit multiple parks, costs will increase based on distance and park access fees.